SIDN/ForSale/README.md

 Various resources with regard to [draft-davids-forsalereg](https://datatracker.ietf.org/doc/draft-davids-forsalereg/) - a lightweight method to add digital for sale signs to domain names.

 > [!TIP]
-> Find out here how the ForSale method works.
+> Check out the examples directory for more cool, advanced stuff!

 🎉 Ready to sell your domain name?
 Why not put it up for sale with a [digital For Sale sign](https://www.sidnlabs.nl/en/news-and-blogs/a-digital-for-sale-sign-for-nl-domain-names) ?